Small Scale, Big Impact

 Even making maintenance improvements, such as repairing roads, flood assets and enhancing the public realm as part of regeneration schemes, can produce considerable economic benefits.

 Drawing on our considerable experience and understanding of the link between infrastructure and economic regeneration, we were keen to explore further the way that having a pipeline of smaller projects can have a positive impact on local communities and economies.
-In order to speed up the procurement process and achieve value for money, we have suggested that Local Authorities could also consider using a direct award framework such as those offered by Scape Group.
+In order to speed up the procurement process and achieve value for money, we have suggested that Local Authorities could also consider using a direct award framework such as those offered by SCAPE.

 Ultimately, the report arose out of a need to ensure that action is taken now to address some of the wider issues affecting the industry and to highlight that infrastructure spending to help stimulate economic growth need not be restricted to headline grabbing megaprojects – sometimes, small really is beautiful.